E314c/MiscWriteups/Alert_1_toWin.md

 This documents a bit of a journey on [alert(1) to win](https://alf.nu/alert1).
 Sometimes it seemed like it was broken.
 Other times it was pretty fun and worked.

-__NOTE:__ If, like me, you're a bit of a FireFox fanboy: It doesn't work on FF for some reason.
-Atleast the `Markdown` challenge definitely does not function properly (doesn't register a win), so after much hair pulling I moved onto Chrome for the rest of these.
+__NOTE:__ If, like me, you're a bit of a FireFox fanboy: It doesn't always work on FF for some reason.
+Atleast the `Markdown` challenge definitely does not function properly (doesn't register a win), so after much hair pulling I moved onto Chrome for these.

 __Done__
 - [x] Warmup